germanere/findjobwebsite/README.md

 ## Demo Link : https://findjobwebapp-nlmetolt6a-as.a.run.app/asm02

 ## Deployment Instructions
-To deploy the project on your local machine, follow these steps:
+1.To deploy the project on your local machine, follow these steps:

 - Step 1: Install Java Development Kit (JDK) and MySQL on your computer.
 - Step 2: Use the SQL script provided in the "sql script" folder to set up the database.